 Senior Database Reliability Engineer

-Slack's Database Reliability Engineering team builds and operates the platform services that store data at Slack.
-We write software to manage thousands of stateful hosts, providing many petabytes of online database capacity.
-We are also in the midst of transitioning Slack’s core MySQL infrastructure to use Vitess’ flexible sharding and management capabilities.
-Review our recent presentation slides: Migrating to Vitess at (Slack) Scale.
+Slack's Database Reliability Engineering team builds and operates the database platform powering Slack.
+We write software to manage thousands of stateful hosts, providing several petabytes of online database capacity.
+We are building one of the fastest-growing database platforms in the world.
+Our databases operate on MySQL and, more recently on Vitess.
+You can read more about our migration to Vitess at: Migrating to Vitess at (Slack) Scale.

 Slack has a positive, diverse, and supportive culture—we look for people who are curious, inventive, and work to be a little better every single day.
 In our work together we aim to be smart, humble, hardworking and, above all, collaborative.
 If this sounds like a good fit for you, why not say hello?